 Previous MFL Priority Lists & Schedules

-The work plan is a guidance document that outlines the organization and general technical components necessary to develop and establish Minimum Flow and Levels for the St. Marks River Rise, Wakulla, and Sally Ward springs (see Location Map).
+The work plan is a guidance document that outlines the organization and general technical components necessary to develop and establish MFLs for the St. Marks River Rise, Wakulla, and Sally Ward springs (see Location Map).
 Details regarding specific methodologies for each component will be developed as individual tasks are initiated.
-The document also includes general plans for public involvement activities and, when the technical assessments are complete, voluntary peer review.
+The document also includes general plans for public involvement activities and when the technical assessments are complete, voluntary peer review.

 A water reservation is a legal mechanism to set aside water from consumptive uses for the protection of fish and wildlife or public health and safety, authorized by Florida Law (section 373.223 (4), F.S.).

-Water reservations and minimum flows and levels (MFLs) are both important tools to ensuring an adequate supply of water for the citizens and environment of Northwest Florida, and the District remains committed to collecting and using the best available science as we evaluate the most effective ways to protect water resources.
+Water reservations and MFLs are both important tools to ensuring an adequate supply of water for the citizens and environment of Northwest Florida, and the District remains committed to collecting and using the best available science as we evaluate the most effective ways to protect water resources.

 As the Apalachicola and Chipola rivers are presently subject to a water reservation, they are not included in the District’s current MFL schedule.
 Under these reservations, all water in the rivers is protected for the health of the river systems.